appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveElement.md

 ![Image to be displayed](https://i.imgur.com/hwjCLss.png)

-A `ReactiveElement` is a generic actuator component for creating a result component.
-It allows the user to define a custom UI for displaying the results.
+`ReactiveElement` is a user defined data-driven UI component.
+It allows the user to define a custom UI for displaying the results, and can reactively update its UI on data changes in other components.

 Example uses: